opentable/otj-pg-embedded/README.md

-## Yes, Junit4 is a compile time dependency

-This is because TestContainers has a long outstanding bug to remove this -https://github.com/testcontainers/testcontainers-java/issues/970
-If you exclude Junit4, you get nasty NoClassDefFound errors.

-If you only use Junit5 in your classpath, and bringing in Junit4 bothers you (it does us, sigh), then you can do the following:

-* add maven exclusions to the testcontainers modules you declare dependencies on to strip out junit:junit.
-This by itself would still lead to NoClassDefFound errors.
-* add a dependency on io.quarkus:quarkus-junit4-mock , which imports empty interfaces of the required classes.
-This is a hack and a cheat, but what can you do?

-We initially excluded junit4 ourselves, which led to confusing breakages for junit5 users...

 ## Some new options and some lost from Pre 1.0

 * You can't wire to a local postgres, since that concept doesn't make sense here.
 So that's gone.